Bridgeport Water Quality at a Glance

 Is Bridgeport Water Safe to Drink?

-Generally Yes, With Caution – Bridgeport’s water meets federal standards but has significant concerns with disinfection byproducts including trihalomethanes and haloacetic acids at levels far exceeding health guidelines.
+Generally Yes, With Caution — Bridgeport’s water meets federal and state standards but has significant concerns with disinfection byproducts, including trihalomethanes and haloacetic acids at levels far exceeding health guidelines.
 PFAS “forever chemicals” are also present, and chromium-6 has been detected.
 Aquarion Water Company serves the area with reservoir-sourced water.
+See our Connecticut statewide water quality guide for broader context.

 ⚠️ Key Concerns for Bridgeport Residents